BlorangeXYZ/Chat-i-nette/README.md

 # 42 AI Peer Assistant

 ## Purpose
 The 42 AI Peer Assistant is an open-source project aimed at providing 24/7 assistance to students at 42.
 This AI-powered assistant is designed to complement the support provided by human peers by offering instant and reliable help whenever students need it.
-With a wide range of features and a comprehensive knowledge base, the assistant aims to enhance the learning experience and provide valuable guidance to students.
+With a wide range of features and a comprehensive knowledge base, the assistant aims to enhance the learning experience and provide valuable guidance to students for **Algorithmic Thinking**.

 ## Features
-- Chat Interface: The project includes a user-friendly chat interface where students can interact with the AI Peer Assistant.
+[X] Chat Interface: The project includes a user-friendly chat interface where students can interact with the AI Peer Assistant.
-- Knowledge Base: The assistant is equipped with an extensive knowledge base that covers various topics, including 42 rules (Norminette, Moulinette), UNIX knowledge, Bash scripting, and more.
+[X] Knowledge Base: The assistant is equipped with an extensive knowledge base that covers various topics, including 42 rules (Norminette, Moulinette), UNIX knowledge, Bash scripting, and more.
-- User Profiles: Each student can create a personalized profile to customize their experience and track their interactions with the assistant.
+[ ] User Profiles: Each student can create a personalized profile to customize their experience and track their interactions with the assistant.
-- Authentication: The assistant provides secure user registration and login functionality using JWT tokens.
+[X] Authentication: The assistant provides secure user registration and login functionality using JWT tokens.
 Additionally, students can use single sign-on (SSO) login options via the 42 API and Google.
-- LLM Chatbot Integration: The project integrates a Long-Term Memory (LLM) chatbot, powered by schema, models, prompts, indexes, memory, chains, and agents.
+[X] @[Langchain]((https://github.com/langchain-ai/langchain))() and @[Weaviate](https://github.com/weaviate/weaviate) Vector Database Integration: The project integrates a Long-Term Memory (LLM) chatbot, powered by Langchain Framework and Vector Database.
 This enables the assistant to handle complex queries and provide more accurate responses.
-- Mobile App (Beyond MVP): The project aims to develop a mobile app using Flutter for iOS and Android platforms, allowing students to access the assistant on their smartphones.
+[ ] Mobile App (Beyond MVP): The project aims to develop a mobile app using Flutter for iOS and Android platforms, allowing students to access the assistant on their smartphones.
-- Blockchain NFT Gated Content and Rewards (Beyond MVP): The assistant will leverage blockchain technology to gate certain content and provide rewards to users, enhancing engagement and incentivizing interactions within the app.
+[ ] Blockchain NFT Gated Content and Rewards (Beyond MVP): The assistant will leverage blockchain technology to gate certain content and provide rewards to users, enhancing engagement and incentivizing interactions within the app.

 ## Getting Started